 These pages were last updated on 7 June 2018.

-The phenomenon of mixtures in the context of human biomonitoring refers to the common occurrence of chemical xenobiotic substances in the body.
+In the context of human biomonitoring, the term mixtures refers to the common occurrence of chemical xenobiotic substances in the body.
 In other words, any combination of chemical substances or their metabolites circulating in the human body at a given time.
 There is no broadly accepted operational definition of mixtures.

 In principle, every single substance, once it enters the body, will exhibit its health effects in interaction with a person’s genetic makeup and acquired characteristics, and in concert with all other xenobiotic substances from previous and simultaneous exposures.
 These combined and/or simultaneous exposures may arise either involuntarily or voluntary, through different exposures routes from ambient environments, indoor and occupational environments, diet, consumer products, medication, medical or voluntary implants, recreational drugs, performance enhancing drugs, tattoo ink, etc. These mixtures present a challenge to experimental and observational science, to chemical risk assessment and to chemical risk management.